Apl223/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/README.md

   ![](./images/CSRF_High1.png)
   #
   * Looks like it checks to see if values were set, which I have before so that shouldn't be the problem.
-  * However, I'm not sure how to get around the Anti-CSRF token check.